jonclayden/mmand/README.md

 # Mathematical Morphology in Any Number of Dimensions

-The `mmand` R package provides tools for performing mathematical morphology operations, such as erosion and dilation, or smoothing, on arrays of arbitrary dimensionality.
-It can also resample arrays, obtaining values between pixel centres or scaling the image up or down wholesale.
+The `mmand` R package provides tools for performing mathematical morphology operations, such as erosion and dilation, or finding connected components, on arrays of arbitrary dimensionality.
+It can also smooth and resample arrays, obtaining values between pixel centres or scaling the image up or down wholesale.

-All of these operations are underpinned by two powerful functions, which perform two different types of kernel-based operations: `morph()` and `resample()`.
+All of these operations are underpinned by three powerful functions, which perform different types of kernel-based operations: `morph()`, `components()` and `resample()`.

 ## Contents